yasu25-NY/projct1_data/README.md

 - Could not find an API for traffic volume.
 If I had more time, I wanted to calculate tunnel usage rates across Japan.
 - Would like to improve my sense of design for images.
+-  Scraping took a lot of time.
+I want to improve my scraping skills.